 - Qualify for Earned Income Tax Credit.

 TurboTax Federal Free edition is best for taxpayers filing returns on forms 1040A or 1040EZ.
 Currently taxpayers can take advantage of this promotion and file federal and state taxes for free.
-Last day of this Absolute Zero campaign is March 17.
+Last day of this Absolute Zero campaign is expected to be sometime in mid-March.

 It is worth mentioning that the Freedom edition is offered through the IRS Free File Alliance (FFA) program.
 Did you know that: